 SI.
-No. Name of Director Capacity (i.e., Executive/ Non-Executive/ Chairman/ Promoter nominee/ Nature of change (resignation, appointment) Effective date Independent)
+No. Name ofCapacityDirector(i.e., Executive/ Non-Executive/ Chairman/ Promoter nominee/ Independent) Nature of change (resignation, appointment) Effective date

 Where an independent director resigns before expiry of her/his term, the reasons for resignation as given by her/him shall be disclosed.